 The changes were obvious today with considerable clouds moving in prior to an approaching Pacific front.
 The latest infrared satellite pictures shows a complex series of disturbances moving our way and the latest radar (not shown here) indicates the first showers reaching Puget Sound.
 These disturbances are associated with substantial warming of the lower atmosphere--something you will notice tomorrow.

 After the transition we will be in a moist, warm flow through Friday morning.
 Sort of like a junior pineapple express.
-Here is the predicted precipitation over the next 72h:2-5 inches in the Washington Cascades and nearly twice that in the mountains of BC.
-California stays dry for a change.
+Here is the predicted precipitation over the next 72h:

 On Friday morning a strong cold front will move in and behind it the air will cool rapidly...in fact by mid-day Saturday it will be cold enough to snow here.
 Here is a predicted surface chart at 10 AM Friday...this is a beautiful front...far stronger than we normally get.
 Huge wind shift and a big drop in temperatures behind it.
 Normally our fronts are really wimpy around here...why?
 Because of the homogenizing effects of passage over thousands of miles of ocean.